Calusa Recovery

 Several factors contribute to the risk of heroin overdose:

-Interrupted Tolerance: In some cases, people who have developed a high tolerance to heroin may stop using the drug for a period, such as during a period of incarceration or rehab.
-If they then return to drug use and attempt to use the same high dose as before, their tolerance may have significantly decreased, making them vulnerable to overdose.
+In some cases, people who have developed a high tolerance to heroin may stop using the drug for a period.
+This could happen during a period of incarceration or rehab.
+If they then return to drug use and attempt to use the same high dose as before, their tolerance may have significantly decreased.
+This can make them vulnerable to overdose.

 Treatment for heroin addiction typically involves a combination of medical, psychological, and social interventions aimed at helping individuals overcome their dependence on the drug.
 The specific approach may vary based on the individual’s needs, the severity of the addiction, and available resources.